MasterScott/Disboard-Auto-Bumper/README.md

 Left click the wanted channel.
 Copy the Channel ID.

+Create Heroku account and and login into Heroku.

 Deploy the Discord Bot based on your Discord UserToken and Channel ID.
 **app.json:** https://github.com/vaido-world/Disboard-Auto-Bumper/wiki/Deploy-auto